There’s no denying that bodyweight training is an effective training approach for improving conditioning and endurance, but when the goal…

 The Turkish Getup (“getup” or “TGU” for short) is one of the most fantastic exercises you can perform.
 The full exercise entails taking a kettlebell from the ground to overhead, and back to the ground again, while moving your body through a wide range of movements that train multiple mobility and stability patterns.
 Talk about bang for your buck!

 Of course, it’s very important to make sure that you master the TGU using only your body first (no kettlebell to start).
 Once you’ve got the movements, then you can progress to balancing something on your fist to challenge yourself a bit more.
 Once you have good technique and feel more comfortable and confident performing the movements of the TGU, you can add an external load (i.e. weight).

 Keep in mind that when you’re first introduced to the TGU, it can seem very intimidating and complex, but after you see it broken down into segments, you’ll see that it’s really just a series of very simple and precise movements.
 Once you get the hang of it, I guarantee you’ll absolutely love practicing this graceful exercise.

-Neghar does a wonderful job of breaking down the getup in this video:
+GGS Advisory Board Member Karen Smith, does a great job breaking down the Turkish Get-Up in this video: